andrasq/node-qmock/Readme.md

 The callback is passed the handler-supplied or the mock-created `res` as soon as the `mockResponse` event is emitted on the `req` object.

+Note that the handler gets a client-side http.ClientRequest (what the client sends to the server) and http.IncomingMessage (what the client receives back).

 ### qmock.unmockHttp( )

 Restore the original system implementations for `http.request` and `https.request`.